Ian-morphling/public_showcase/ecommerce_llm_recommender/readme_llm.md

 ### LLM Integration & Agents

-- **llm/groq_api.py**
-  Simple wrapper class to call the Groq LLM API with chat completions using your prompt and model parameters.

-- **llm/prompt_builder.py**
-  Builds structured RAG prompts combining retrieved reviews and user query for input to the LLM.

 - **agents/explainer_agent.py**
   Builds RAG prompts and calls the Groq LLM to generate final, explainable answers referencing review metadata.